Check whether you will remain insured in the Netherlands

 If you are a member of a cockpit or cabin crew working in civilian aviation, you will be insured in the country where your home base is.
 If your home base is in the Netherlands, you will be covered by Dutch social insurance.

-If you work on board a Rhine boat, you will be covered by the social insurance schemes of the country where the boat's operator is based.
+If you work on board a Rhine vessel, you will be covered by the social insurance schemes of the country where the vessel’s operator is based.

 Inform the authorities that you are working in 2 or more countries